zizogamer0139/KRNLx/README.md

 ---

 ## 👥 Contributors
-Your Name – Creator of KRNLx
+Zizo – Creator of KRNLx

 ---